How to Turn On and Use Smart Lock On Android

 - Part 4: Turn On Smart Lock For Android With Trusted Face

 Android Lollipop added a feature called Smart Lock, and the feature was devised as a smart tool to prevent the Android phone from locking once it was initially unlocked.
-In other words, the feature overrides an Android phone's Lock Screen feature thereby saving users the need to enter passwords every time the device locks.
+In other words, the feature overrides an Android phone's Lock Screen feature, thereby saving users the need to enter passwords every time the device locks.

 If you're at home, it's likely your android phone is locked out if you haven't accessed at for some time.
 Smart Locks solves the problem in many ways.
 It allows you to allocate trusted places.
 Once you within range of the trusted places, your phone won't lock.
 Trusted devices come next.
 Smart Lock is assigned to Bluetooth and Android NFC unlock devices.

-Finally, trusted face unlocking is the ultimate face recognition system that that unlocks your Android device as soon as you look at it across the front-facing camera.
-A face unlock was first introduced with Android Jelly Bean and has been significantly improved in later versions.
+Finally, trusted face unlocking is the ultimate face recognition system that unlocks your Android device as soon as you look at it across the front-facing camera.
+A face unlock first introduced with Android Jelly Bean and has been significantly improved in later versions.